 All students are asked to refrain from loud conversations.
-Cell phones must be turned on silent and no cell phone conversations are permitted.
-If a student does not comply with the requests of the Library staff regarding the noise, the student will be asked to leave.
+Cell phones must be set to silent and no cell phone conversations are permitted.
+If a student does not comply with the requests of the library staff regarding the noise, the student will be asked to leave.